OpenAstronomy/openastronomy.github.io/_projects/_template.md

 # This is an awesome project idea for suborg.

+{% comment %}
+Add contact information for your sub-organisation by including the line below.
+Replace "astropy" with your suborg name (lowercase, matching the key in _data/members.yaml).
+This will automatically display chat channels, mailing lists, and other contact info.
+{% endcomment %}
+{% include suborg_contacts.html suborg="astropy" %}

 ## Description

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Phasellus aliquam